bellingboe/destruct-engine/README.md

 2. Import the SQL file to create the required tables.
 The schema is in `schema.sql`.
 3. Inside the `/inc` directory, rename `Constants-EXAMPLE.php` to `Constants.php`.

+## Donation
+If you find this useful (as a user or dev) I' apperciate some Litecoin: `LfxKqfq2T1dApGZZ66KHcYBQ4CBop5JERr`

 # [Links](https://chat.gd/)